Brunswick - North

 Residential development activity is slightly higher than average within Brunswick - North when compared nationally

-The average construction value of new properties is $317,000.
-In FY-26, there have been $2.3 million in commercial approvals, indicating minimal commercial development activity.
-Compared to Greater Melbourne, Brunswick - North maintains similar construction rates per person, supporting market stability.
-New building activity shows 5.0% detached dwellings and 95.0% townhouses or apartments, reflecting a shift from the current housing mix of 41.0% houses due to reduced development site availability and shifting lifestyle demands.
-The area has approximately 1490 people per dwelling approval, indicating an established market.
+The average construction value of new properties was $317,000.
+In FY26, there have been $2.3 million in commercial approvals, suggesting minimal commercial development activity.
+Compared to Greater Melbourne, Brunswick North maintains similar construction rates per person, supporting market stability.
+New building activity shows 5.0% detached dwellings and 95.0% townhouses or apartments, reflecting a shift towards compact living to offer affordable entry pathways for downsizers, investors, and first-time purchasers.
+This represents a significant change from the current housing mix of 41.0% houses.

-According to AreaSearch's latest quarterly estimate, Brunswick - North is expected to grow by 7,467 residents through to 2041.
+Brunswick North has approximately 1490 people per dwelling approval, indicating an established market.
+According to AreaSearch's latest quarterly estimate, Brunswick North is expected to grow by 8,070 residents by 2041.
 If current development rates continue, housing supply may not keep pace with population growth, potentially increasing buyer competition and supporting stronger price growth.

 Frequently Asked Questions - Development